Basis-Theory/docs/source/includes/api-reference/_proxy.md

 Basis Theory token identifiers included in the request will be replaced with the raw token data and then the modified request will be forwarded to the destination specified in the `BT-PROXY-URL` request header.
 The destination will receive the raw data in the request without your system needing to interact with sensitive data on your own servers.

+> **Some 3rd party services may require whitelisting of Basis Theory IP addresses to allow communication.
+You can find our IP list [here](/api-reference/#ip-addresses).**

 ### Proxy Requests

 > Request with `BT-PROXY-KEY` header